Omiya Park 大宮公園

 Lots of fun to be had

-In addition to the cherry blossoms, the park's other flora includes Japanese red pines, apricot trees, and plum trees.
-Open space is abundant for picnics and sports.
+In addition to the cherry blossoms, the park's other flora includes Japanese red pines, magnolia trees, and plum trees.
+Open space is abundant for picnics.
 The kids will enjoy several playground areas and the zoo's bird habitat.

 One of Omiya Park's unique features is its cycling velodrome, which is used for professional cycling competitions.
 Other sports facilities include an old soccer stadium and a small baseball stadium.

-At the edge of Omiya Park is Hikawa Shrine .
-While you're here, explore this 2,400-year-old shrine.
+Next to Omiya Park is Hikawa Shrine .
+While you're here, explore the 2,400-year-old shrine.